 Gaslamp Quarter Suite

+Looking to up the ante?
+Consider the divine Gaslamp Quarter Suite.
 In this 1,452-square-foot suite, you’ll find a separate bedroom, a lavish living room, dining area with an elegant 15-foot dining table, pool table, and a chic wet bar.
 This is the ideal accommodation for entertaining.
-It also includes two full bathrooms with triple-head showers.
-A beautiful 370-square-foot outdoor patio overlooks the historic Gaslamp Quarter.
+It also includes two full bathrooms with triple-head showers and a beautiful 370-square-foot outdoor patio that overlooks the historic Gaslamp Quarter.

 The largest and most lavish suite at the hotel is The Pendry Suite.
 It features a whopping 1,497 square feet of space and provides astounding 360-degree views.
 You’ll enjoy scenic vistas of the Gaslamp Quarter from the living area, and gorgeous views of the downtown skyline from the bedroom.

 Space includes oversized dining and living rooms, an opulent wet bar, pool table, and a graciously appointed bathroom outfitted with a soaking tub, dual-head shower, and double sink vanity.

 Spa Pendry provides guests with a full menu of spa services in a peaceful sanctuary.
 Their holistic approach to wellness means treatments cater to the needs of each.
 Spa therapists strive to restore balance to your mind, body, and spirit with an array of options best suited to your needs.
 You can even create your own personalized aromatherapy scent at the spa’s aroma bar.

 Rejuvenating treatments at Spa Pendry include seven kinds of therapeutic massages, eleven full-body wraps and treatments, and your choice of six facials that draw from ancient practices and modern biotechnologies.
 Beauty services include manicures, pedicures, and waxes.